-Today the German Shepherd is the second most popular dog breed in the United States, behind only the Labrador Retriever.
-Athletic, agile and intelligent, the German Shepherd is a proud dog that makes a devoted pet.
+Today the German Shepherd is at the top of the most popular dog breeds, according to the American Kennel Club (AKC).
+Athletic, agile and intelligent, it’s a proud dog that makes a devoted pet.

 On average, the cost of a German Shepherd ranges from $500-$1,500.
 According to NextDayPets, the average price is $800 for a dog that’s bred to be a family pet.

 The price goes up for show-quality dogs with an exceptional lineage.
 You can expect to pay anywhere from $2,300 up to $10,000 or more for pups with top breed lines.